A big snowstorm is on its way! You check the snowblower to make sure you’re prepared for the storm, but it won’t start.

 Allowing gas to become old can cause fuel restrictions and component failures because of the varnish and gummy depositions left behind by old gas.

-To reduce the negative effects gasoline has on your Yard Machines snowblower, stay away from gasoline with high ethanol contents.
+To reduce the negative effects gasoline has on your snowblower, stay away from gasoline with high ethanol contents.
 Ethanol is not good for small engines.
 Because of this, only use gas with an ethanol content of 10% or less.

 Use a fuel additive in your fuel to keep your gas from breaking down so quickly and extend the shelf life of gas.